 4. Create and Sell Online Courses or Tutorials

 Teaching online lets you share your skills with thousands, not just one student.
-Platforms like Udemy allow you to upload a course once and earn as learners enroll.
+Platforms like Udemy let you upload a course once and earn as learners enroll anytime - making it one of the strongest passive streams for artists who can teach.

 5. Write and Sell Ebooks

-You can write short ebooks about creative techniques or business advice for other artists.
-A book on how to make and sell custom phone cases, for example.
+Write short ebooks on creative techniques or business advice for other artists - a book on how to make and sell custom phone cases, for example.
+Sell through Amazon Kindle or your own site, and it keeps earning long after you write it.

 Also Read: